H3licopter/beanstalk/DEV_NOTES.md

 ## GENERAL
-- Superscript tags added extra at end in output
+- full expressions need to be supported in sceneheads
 - Scene with only scenehead, followed by scene immediately doesn't work
 - Other datatypes can be inserted directly into scenes.
 Raw strings, numbers, even collections should have a default behaviour etc.
 - New non-inline scenes should allow text following it inline to be inline of it.
 (Maybe needs to be all wrapped in div?)